ahmadalwy3/ahmadalwy3/Resources-Library.md

 Parameters:
  - required, attribute or list of attributes joined by `|`
- - optional, CSS selector, specifies nodes from which attributes will be removed
+ - optional, _CSS selector_, specifies nodes from which attributes will be removed

 ***